Conference Menu

 This session invites submissions related to the latest advances in spectroscopy including novel spectroscopic approaches, instrumentation, fundamental insights, and applications in all areas of chemistry such as materials science, environmental sciences, and surface science.

-Applied AI/ML in Chemistry and Chemical Engineering Research: Erasing Boundaries for Innovation (AN/MT/SC)
+Applied AI/ML in Chemistry and Chemical Engineering Research: Erasing Boundaries for Innovation (AN)

 Organizers